4669842/LunaMultiplayerUpdater/README.md

 ### Usage:

 1) Download the latest release
-2) Put the Manager.exe in your KSP folder.
+2) Put the LunaManager.exe in your KSP folder.
 Create a shortcut to your taskbar if you want a easy way to access.

 ---